-- 161. As previously mentioned, Dutch beam trawling activity occurs at moderate to high levels across a wide section of the Southern North Sea, However, the highest levels of activity are recorded along the coasts of the Netherlands and Belgium and activity within the East Anglia ONE North windfarm site is comparatively low. - 162.
-Loss or restricted access to fishing grounds during operation would be long term, however, Dutch beam trawlers would be able regain access for fishing to most of the East Anglia ONE North windfarm site.
-Therefore the magnitude of the effect is considered to be low. - 163.
-As discussed before for the construction phase (Section 13.6.1.2.1) the sensitivity of Dutch beam trawlers to loss of fishing grounds is considered to be low.
-This combined with the low magnitude of the effect described above results in an impact of minor adverse significance. - 164.
-In the context of this assessment it is important to note that where the voluntary Interim Separation Agreement between Dutch beam trawlers and UK fishermen is in place during the operation phase of the proposed East Anglia ONE North project, under normal circumstances, Dutch beam trawlers operating pulse wing gear would not be active in the northern half of the East Anglia ONE North windfarm site (Figure 13.9).
+- 160. As previously mentioned, Dutch beam trawling activity occurs at moderate to high levels across a wide section of the Southern North Sea, however, the highest levels of activity are recorded along the coasts of the Netherlands and Belgium and activity within the East Anglia TWO windfarm site is comparatively low. - 161.
+Loss or restricted access to fishing grounds during operation would be long term, however, Dutch beam trawlers would be able regain access for fishing to most of the East Anglia TWO windfarm site.
+Therefore the magnitude of the effect is considered to be low. - 162.
+As discussed before for the construction phase (section 13.6.1.2.1) the sensitivity of Dutch beam trawlers to loss of fishing grounds is considered to be low.
+This combined with the low magnitude of the effect described above results in an impact of minor adverse significance.